michaeldoody/whisker_control/README.md

 3. Allow filament to heat up in the oven for 2 minutes.
 Use the diameter measurements displayed in the terminal window to confirm that the camera is calibrated correctly.
 4. Press the Spacebar to start drawing.
 Use the De-energize button from the Tic GUI as an emergency stop.
 5. Remove the drawn whisker, and discard the leftover filament.
 Data from each drawing is automatically saved in the `data` folder.
+6. Repeat Steps 1 - 5 for as many whisker as needed.
+If using a mouse and keyboard, shut down the RasPi  by pressing the Raspberry icon in the corner and choose the Shutdown option.
+If you are connected remotely using ssh, turn off the RasPi by typing `sudo shutdown -h -P now` in the terminal.

 ### Next Steps